-To date, we have the right to CE mark, and therefore to commercialize, on an accelerated basis, only one of our product candidates, Hensify®, the brand name for NBTXR3 for the treatment of locally advanced STS.
+To date, we have the right to CE mark, and therefore to commercialize only one of our product candidates, Hensify®, the brand name for NBTXR3 for the treatment of locally advanced STS.
 This does not mean any of our other product candidates will receive approval for commercialization or that Hensify® will receive approval for commercialization in any other jurisdictions.
-In addition, even though we received approval for Hensify® and even if we receive additional approvals to commercialize any of our product candidates in the EU, the United States or elsewhere, we will need to gain the approval of the medical community, care prescribers and third party payors in order to achieve commercialize Hensify® in Europe, we have not yet undertaken any commercialization activities.
+In addition, even though we received approval for Hensify® and even if we receive additional approvals to commercialize any of our product candidates in the EU, the United States or elsewhere, we will need to gain the approval of the medical community, care prescribers and third party payors in order to achieve commercial success.
+Despite the fact that we have successfully completed all the regulatory steps allowing us to commercialize Hensify® in the EU, we have not yet undertaken any commercialization activities.
 Following evaluation of the results from Study 102 and NANORAY-312, we intend to undertake a strategic review and to determine where we believe we are best positioned to pursue commercialization, including our commercialization strategy with respect to Hensify®.

 Even if the medical community accepts a product as safe and efficacious for its indicated use, physicians may choose to restrict the use of the product if we are unable to demonstrate that, based on experience, clinical data, side-effect profiles and other factors, our product is preferable to any alternative treatment methods.
-We cannot predict the degree of market acceptance of any product candidate that successfully completes applicable pre-marketing regulatory requirements, which will depend on a number of factors, including, but not limited to:
+We cannot predict the degree of market acceptance of any product candidate that successfully completes applicable premarketing regulatory requirements, which will depend on a number of factors, including, but not limited to:

-- the perceived therapeutic benefit of the product by care prescribers; - the potential occurrence of unanticipated or harmful side effects; - the ease of integration of the product in current care/treatment processes; - the advantages and disadvantages of the product compared to existing or alternative treatments; - the ability of physicians to correctly and effectively administer our product to patients; - the cost of treatment, and coverage and reimbursement policies of third-party payors, including government payors, pertaining to the product; - our ability to educate the medical community about the safety and effectiveness of the product; - support from the medical community in the oncology field; and - the development of one or more competing products for the same oncological indication, including therapies with a mode of action similar to that of NBTXR3.
+- the perceived therapeutic benefit of the product by care prescribers; - · the potential occurrence of unanticipated or harmful side effects; - the ease of integration of the product in current care/treatment processes; - the advantages and disadvantages of the product compared to existing or alternative treatments; - the ability of physicians to correctly and effectively administer our product to patients; - the cost of treatment, and coverage and reimbursement policies of third-party payors, including government payors, pertaining to the product; - our ability to educate the medical community about the safety and effectiveness of the product; - · support from the medical community in the oncology field; and - the development of one or more competing products for the same oncological indication, including therapies with a mode of action similar to that of NBTXR3.